knative/docs/docs/install/yaml-install/serving/install-serving-with-yaml.md

 # Installing Knative Serving using YAML files

 This topic describes how to install Knative Serving by applying YAML files.
-This installation requires the following prerequisites.
+This installation requires the following prerequisites:

 - The [CLI Tools](../../../client/install-kn.md) are installed.
 - Sufficient hardware:

-  - One node requires at least 6 CPUs, 6 GB of memory, and 30 GB of disk storage.
+  One node requires at least 6 CPUs, 6 GB of memory, and 30 GB of disk storage.

-  - Multiple nodes require 2 CPUs, 4 GB of memory, and 20 GB of disk storage.
+  Multiple nodes require 2 CPUs, 4 GB of memory, and 20 GB of disk storage.

 - The existing Kubernetes is running a supported version.